hupili/snsapi-website/news/index.md

 ## What's New

+### 20121027.
+The second round of restructuring is done.

+We merged the 'dev' branch to 'master' today.
+The second round of restructuring is done.
+There are yet some other enhancements to be done, especially for those newly added platforms.

 ### 20121019.
 We are under intensive reconstruction!

 For those who want to catch up with the latest progress,